-IMPORTANT: Before operating the web application via web browser, connect the device on which the web application is operated to the local network (see installation guide).
+IMPORTANT: Before the web application can be started via the web browser of a computer, the device, which is used to load the web application has to be connected to the local network (see installation guide).

-Now adjust the network settings as described on page 10.
+Now adjust the network settings as described on page 8.